Safe Harbor Bridge

+History and notable features

+This bridge was built in 1905 for the Atglen and Susquehanna Branch (A&S), also known as the "Low Grade Branch", of the Pennsylvania Railroad (PRR).

 There is one more bridge at this site, the Safe Harbor Dam access road bridge.

 The lower span was raised 4 ft in 1930, concurrent with the construction of the Safe Harbor Dam.
 In 1976 the PRR lines became part of Conrail, which abandoned the A&S branch in 1989.
 The tracks were removed from the upper bridge in 1990.
 The upper portion has been repurposed to serve as part of the Enola Low Grade Trail.